bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 | XGBoost - Direct | 1.725  |

-* As you can see, the XGBoost model seems to perform the best, followed by our exponential smoothing baseline, and then the LSTM
+* XGBoost model seems to perform the best, followed by our exponential smoothing baseline, and then the LSTM
-* The LSTM model performs even worse as we increase the timesteps
+* The LSTM model performs worse as we increase the timesteps
-    * This is because by using the recursive approach, we essentially compound our error
+    * This is because by using the recursive approach, we essentially compound our error, more on this in model section

 Direct Approach explained: